- Quick Links

 Traditional MPA Program Options

-The Traditional MPA may be completed full-time (12 credits or more per semester) or part-time (less than 12 credits per semester).
+The Traditional MPA may be completed full-time (9 credits or more per semester) or part-time (less than 9 credits per semester).
 Students who work full-time, may not attend full-time.
 Classes are offered during the day, evening, and online in the fall, spring, and summer semesters.
-Students in the traditional program have the opportunity to pursue a 12 credit specialization in one of five areas: Health Care Policy, Nonprofit Administration, Policy Analysis and Evaluation, Public Management, and Urban Development and Sustainability.
+Students in the traditional program have the opportunity to pursue a 12 credit concentration in one of five areas: Health Care Policy, Nonprofit Administration, Policy Analysis and Evaluation, Public Management, and Urban Development and Sustainability.

 Non-Traditional MPA Program Delivery Models:

 The Executive MPA is designed for mid-career professionals who seek to develop leadership and analytical skills in a cohort model.
 Students complete the 42 credit program in two years by taking classes from 8:30-3:30pm on Saturdays from September to June.
-Admission to the Executive MPA requires at least three years of administrative experience.
+Appropriate candidates for the Executive MPA program should have a minimum of three years professional management experience.

 National Urban Fellows MPA